 At the time of the crimes, the Golden State Killer was between the ages of eighteen and thirty, Caucasian, and athletic—capable of vaulting tall fences.
 He always wore a mask.
 After choosing a victim—he favored suburban couples—he often entered their home when no one was there, studying family pictures, mastering the layout.
 He attacked while they slept, using a flashlight to awaken and blind them.
 Though they could not recognize him, his victims recalled his voice: a guttural whisper through clenched teeth, abrupt and threatening.

-The Invention of Wings by Sue Monk Kidd (8 copies)
+The Invention of Wings by Sue Monk Kidd (373 pages, 8 copies + Audiobook)

 Hetty “Handful” Grimke, an urban slave in early nineteenth century Charleston, yearns for life beyond the suffocating walls that enclose her within the wealthy Grimke household.
 The Grimke’s daughter, Sarah, has known from an early age she is meant to do something large in the world, but she is hemmed in by the limits imposed on women.

 Kidd’s sweeping novel is set in motion on Sarah’s eleventh birthday when she is given ownership of ten-year-old Handful, who is to be her handmaid.
 We follow their remarkable journeys over the next thirty-five years, as both strive for a life of their own, dramatically shaping each other’s destinies and forming a complex relationship marked by guilt, defiance, estrangement and the uneasy ways of love.

 As the stories build to a riveting climax, Handful will endure loss and sorrow, finding courage and a sense of self in the process.
 Sarah will experience crushed hopes, betrayal, unrequited love, and ostracism before leaving Charleston to find her place alongside her fearless younger sister, Angelina, as one of the early pioneers in the abolition and women’s rights movements.